 - ‘Fire Safety for Seniors’ - a speaker tool-kit featuring a DVD with an interactive multimedia presentation, a session plan and a facilitator guide.

 - ‘Better Safe than Sorry’- a short public safety film which outlines essential fire safety steps seniors should take around their homes.
 The film is narrated by Henri Szeps, the co-star of the award winning ABC TV series Mother and Son, and the DVD can be borrowed from public libraries and downloaded from this website.

 Why Senior Ed?

 FRNSW statistics reveal that seniors (people aged 65 and over) are the highest fire fatality risk group in the community.
-Since 2006, one in four fire-related deaths in NSW have been from this age group.
+Nearly 50% of house fire fatalities are aged 65 years and over.
 Given their high fire risk, it is vital that older people and those who provide both formal and informal care to them are aware of basic home fire safety.
 Older people:

 - May be affected by mobility issues, which reduce their capacity to escape quickly if a fire occurs in their home

 - May be likely to economise and use older appliances, such as portable heaters and electric blankets